 It’s a common complaint among businesses: “I’m spending all my time putting out fires, I don’t have time to do my job.”
 Yet when I ask my clients, “how much is it worth to have fewer fires?” there is an awkward moment of silence.
 Is it worth having a qualified person on staff so that the CEO, COO, CFO, and every other person fighting fires can focus on their jobs instead of fires?
-Some want to believe that there is a magical day in maturity that risk stops affecting their company, and there will just be fewer fires.
-As a risk professional, I find that it is the product of a qualified professional actively reducing the number of fires that are lit.
+Some want to believe that there is a magical day in maturity that risk stops affecting their company, and there will be fewer fires.
+As a risk professional, I find that it is the product of a qualified professional actively reducing the number of lit fires.
 I also find that the less your company is on fire, the more likely it will succeed.

 The interesting part is that this is something that investors, regulators, and suppliers look for as well.

 A risk officer understands that reducing risk allows everyone in the business to spend more time focused on their jobs.
 By identifying the obstacles to the company’s goals and implementing cost-effective ways to reduce their harm, compliance and risk professionals increase the likelihood that the business will achieve its goals.
 Further, communicating risks to all stakeholders in the company empowers all employees to make informed risk-based decisions, reducing the chances of noncompliance.